Sydz9/SIEM-Home-Lab/README.md

 📊 Visualizing the Attack

-Below is pie chart is that shows the ratio of failed logins (the purple slices) versus the one time the "attacker" actually got in (the pink slice).
+Below is pie chart that shows the ratio of failed logins (the purple slices) versus the one time the "attacker" actually got in (the pink slice).

 ![My Splunk Dashboard](dashboard.jpeg)